by Dr. Bill Rawls

 - The variety of different low-grade stealth pathogens the person has collected through life

-- How System Disruptors contribute to immune dysfunction, which allows low grade pathogens with stealthy characteristics to flourish and upset the balance of the microbiome and homeostasis in the body
+- How cellular stress factors contribute to cell health and immune dysfunction, which allows low-grade pathogens with stealthy characteristics to flourish and upset the balance of the microbiome and homeostasis in the body

-Other conventional therapies, including steroid therapy (prednisone) and immunosuppressive drugs, have been used to treat chronic EBV infection, but success has been limited.1 These therapies can inhibit the destructive processes of a disrupted immune function, but they have no capacity to restore normal immune function.
+Other conventional therapies, including steroid therapy (prednisone) and immunosuppressive drugs, have been used to treat chronic EBV infection, but success has been limited.
+These therapies can inhibit the destructive processes of a disrupted immune system, but they have no capacity to restore normal immune function.